GrapesShelf Life, Storage, and Spoilage Guide

 Safe Handling

-Always wash grapes thoroughly under cool running water just before eating to remove dirt, pesticides, and bacteria.
+Wash grapes thoroughly under cool running water just before eating or using.

-Do not wash grapes until ready to eat, as moisture can accelerate spoilage.
+Do not wash grapes until ready to consume, as moisture can accelerate spoilage.

-Prevent cross-contamination by keeping grapes separate from raw meats, poultry, and seafood.
+Keep grapes separate from raw meats, poultry, and seafood to prevent cross-contamination.